-Jill Duggar’s Husband Derick Dillard Regains Health But Criticized For Twitter Scandal, Finances & New House
+Jill Duggar’s Husband Derick Dillard Regains Health But Criticized For Twitter Scandal, Finances, & New House

 “That is the exact layout and cabinets I have in my cheap apartment,” a fan remarked.

-Others linked this new house to the fact that he is asking money from people so that he can work in Northwest Arkansas with Cross Church College.
+Others linked this new house to the fact that he is asking money from people so that he can work in northwest Arkansas with Cross Church College.
 He was temporarily removed from the web service he was using, Pure Charity, for violating “Terms of Use for Registered User Conduct.”
-The fundraising efforts have been fixed since then and he has not backed from asking his fans to donate to his cause.
+The fundraising efforts have been fixed since then, and he has not backed from asking his fans to donate to his cause.

 Despite the fact that they have downgraded their lifestyle, the fans are still critical of them asking for money.

-“Stop buying steaks when you’re asking for your “fans” to donate money,” one fan wrote.
-“You all should get actually jobs.”
+“Stop buying steaks when you’re asking for your ‘fans’ to donate money,” one fan wrote.
+“You all should get actually [sic] jobs.”

 Some have even linked Jill and Derick’s lack of funds for the Twitter scandal he caused last month.
-He sent out a tweet that declared that “transgender is a myth,” targeting Jazz Jennings, a teen, who also has a show on TLC about his life after transitioning.
+He sent out a tweet that declared that “transgender is a myth,” targeting Jazz Jennings, a teen who also has a show on TLC about his life after transitioning.

 What an oxymoron… a "reality" show which follows a non-reality.
 "Transgender" is a myth.
 Gender is not fluid; it's ordained by God. https://t.co/YxzH5o5Ujx